 - site errors.

 Each one of them can be solved with good UX/UI design made by a professional who takes usability testing seriously.
 Keep your website simple – especially navigation must be clear and easy to get through.
 Don’t overwhealm visitors with too much content, avoid unnecessary pop-ups and push notifications, include only one strong CTA (a call-to-action) on one page.
-Usability testing requires time and attention but there are tools that come to the rescue: Livesession allows for recording what visitors do on the website and analyzing the recordings to identify issues based on various segments and parameters.
+Usability and end-to-end testing requires time and attention but there are tools that come to the rescue: Livesession allows for recording what visitors do on the website and analyzing the recordings to identify issues based on various segments and parameters.

 SEO and Content Marketing